- something that obscures vision: something that prevents clear vision or understanding

 “Your individuality begins from within it doesn’t take root from without…”

 Digression.
-Spring-boarding off of the work of others, using their vision as a tool or muse, is one thing.
+Spring-boarding off the work of others, using their vision as a tool or muse, is one thing.
 It’s a means of learning.
 This is not what I am talking about here.
 I am talking about creative competition and anxiety which is the knife that cuts the throat of many fantastically creative people.

-People who run their creative race with the eyes on the competition never reach their fullest potential.
+People who run their creative race with their eyes on the competition never reach their fullest potential.
 They begin the race with a goal in mind and never reach the finish line because their eyes stayed on the ‘horse’ in the other lane.